Dwayne McDuffie: Films, television, and video games

 After Milestone had ceased publishing new comics, Static was developed into an animated series Static Shock.
 McDuffie was hired to write and story-edit on the series, writing 11 episodes.

 His other television writing credits included Teen Titans and What's New, Scooby-Doo?.

-McDuffie was hired as a staff writer for the animated series Justice League and was promoted to story editor and producer as the series became Justice League Unlimited.
+McDuffie was hired as a staff writer for the animated series Justice League and was promoted to story editor and producer for the sequel series Justice League Unlimited.
 During the series' run, McDuffie wrote, produced, or edited 69 of 91 episodes.

 McDuffie also wrote the story for the video game Justice League Heroes.

-McDuffie was also a writer, producer, and editor for the Ben 10 series Alien Force and Ultimate Alien.
-His final writing credit was the Ben 10: Omniverse pilot episode "The More Things Change", which aired posthumously in 2012.
+McDuffie was a writer, producer, and editor for the Ben 10 series Alien Force and Ultimate Alien.
+During the run of Alien Force, McDuffie was a story editor or writer for all of its episodes.
+McDuffie also produced and story edited for Ultimate Alien, which premiered April 23, 2010.
+McDuffie's final writing credit was "The More Things Change", the first episode of Ben 10: Omniverse, which premiered posthumously in 2012.

 McDuffie wrote a number of direct-to-DVD animated films featuring DC Comics characters, including Justice League: Crisis on Two Earths and Justice League: Doom.
 He scripted the film adaptation of All-Star Superman, which released one day after his death.
 Justice League: Doom was released posthumously in 2012.